Bidding war for TPC Group heats up with higher Innospec offer

 Innospec raised its bid to $47.50 per share in cash, from its earlier proposal of $44.00 to $46.00 per share.
-Blackstone Group LP (BX.N) is providing equity financing to Innospec for the deal.
+The offer is being supported by Blackstone Group LP (BX.N), which would provide equity financing.

-TPC Group said on Thursday that it had renewed negotiations with Innospec and allowed the company to resume due diligence.
+TPC Group said on Thursday that it has renewed discussions and negotiations with Innospec and has authorized Innospec to resume its due diligence review.

-"Our diligence so far has confirmed our initial findings that TPC is a good strategic fit with Innospec," Chief Executive Officer Patrick Williams said.
+"Our diligence so far has confirmed our initial findings that TPC is a good strategic fit with Innospec."

-Innospec said it expects to submit a definitive proposal by December 5, when TPC shareholders are due to meet.
+Innospec said it expects to be able to submit a definitive proposal by December 5, when TPC shareholders are is due to meet.

-TPC continues to recommend that shareholders vote in favor of a deal with First Reserve Corp and SK Capital Partners.
+TPC said it continues to recommend that its shareholders vote in favor of the deal with First Reserve Corp and SK Capital Partners.